 However, Christians still experience discrimination in employment and restrictions against public preaching.
 Unrecognized churches can face harassment by public authorities, particularly those that actively evangelise.
 Although Jordan likes to present itself as a beacon of tolerance and interfaith dialogue, radicalized Sunni Muslims and returning jihadists from Syria and Iraq continue to pose a threat to the Christian community.

 Additionally, open testimony of faith by a Christian who converted from Islam can lead to beatings, arrest and even death.
 Christians who are active in evangelism and/or helping converts from Islam can face threats and oppression in daily life.
 Pressure remains very high for Christians who belong to these groups.

-“I felt the Holy Spirit being poured out into me.
+“When [the leader of a Bible study group prayed with me], I felt the Holy Spirit being poured out into me.
 That moment changed my life.
 I used to be a bully, a troublemaker.
+But now I am a committed member of these groups, joining the Bible study meetings twice a week.
 I am a new creation now in Jesus Christ.
 I look more and more like Him.”

 What does Open Doors do to help Christians in Jordan?

 Open Doors works in cooperation with local partners and churches in Jordan.
 These efforts are dedicated to providing training for Christians, as well as relief, rehabilitation and research for the situation that followers of Jesus face.
 Open Doors also raises prayer support for Christians in Jordan.